Steyr M: Operation

 The Steyr M series of pistols employs the mechanically locked Browning short recoil method of operation with a linkless, vertically dropping barrel.

 The cold-hammer-forged conventional rifled barrel is locked to the slide by means of a single rectangular lug around the barrel chamber that recesses into the ejection port in the slide.

 When fired, the recoil impulse from the ignited cartridge drives the barrel and slide back, locked together until the bullet leaves the barrel and pressures drop to a safe level.
 A locking block integrated into the frame then engages a lug at the base of the chamber and drives the barrel downward, separating it from the slide and terminating any further rearward movement while the slide continues back in a straight line.

 Hammerless and striker-fired, the Steyr M features a double action only (DAO) pre-set trigger mechanism marketed as a "Reset Action" trigger.
 When the trigger is in the forward position, the firing pin spring remains lightly compressed (pre-cocked by the forward motion of the slide as it returns to battery).

 Pulling the trigger all the way to the back will compress the firing pin spring completely, draw the firing pin fully to the rear and position the trigger bar to release the firing pin and fire a round.
 The trigger travel is 4 mm with a pull weight of 25 N. The slide is precision-milled from steel; and coated in a tenifer finish.

 The frame is an injection-molded synthetic polymer and parts of the trigger and striker mechanisms are pressed from sheet metal.

 Magazines

 The pistols are fed using a detachable steel magazine of the single position feed type with the cartridges arranged in a staggered column pattern.
 The magazine's follower and floor plate are fabricated from polymer.

 The magazine catch-release is located on the left side of the frame, directly behind the trigger guard.

 After expending the last cartridge from the magazine, the pistol's slide remains locked open on the metal slide stop, located on the left side of the frame and operated with the thumb.

 Safety mechanism

+Steyr M357-A1 with a close up view of the manual safety button.
+This safety was only offered on European guns and first generation models that were imported into the United States.

 The pistol has a multi-stage safety system consisting of two automatic internal safeties, two external trigger safeties and a manual lock safety.